AI Code Review

 Focused on dependency management, so it won't help much with reviewing actual code logic or structure.
 Overwhelming interface for beginners.

-you can do azure devops code review in review board easily.
+you can do azure devops code review in coderabbit easily.

 Features: